johnregan3/simple-custom-css/readme.txt

 **New in Version 3.2**

-- Improved architecture to reduce the number of queries (Thanks, dannyvankooten!)
+- Improved architecture to reduce the number of queries (Thanks, dvankooten!)

 **Features**